jadbox/redis-tools/README.markdown

     -h, --help                  show this help
-    -S ..., --prefix=...        optional to prefix destination key with value (this is overwritten if --clustered=2) -T ..., --totable=...         optional to target a different destination database table -C ..., --clustered=...     optional 0 or 1.
+    -S ..., --prefix=...        optional to prefix destination key with value (this is overwritten if --clustered=2) -T ..., --totable=...         optional to target a different destination database table -C ..., --clustered=...     optional 0, 1, 2.
 Use 1 if the destination is a cluster.
 Use 2 to prefix the origin DB name into the desk key.
 Ex: "0_keyname"
     --clean                     clean all variables, temp lists created previously by the script